 If prickly pear is new to you, you might be surprised to know that it’s not really a pear: It’s a fruit that grows on a cactus.
 It gets its name from the prickly needles of the cactus.

 The flavor is reminiscent of a pear mixed with watermelon and a “natural” bubble gum.
-I know that sounds a bit odd, but it is quite delicious and works well in cocktails and vinaigrette dressings.
+I know that sounds a bit odd, but it is pretty delicious and works well in cocktails and vinaigrette dressings.

-1 ounce prickly pear syrup
+What does prickly pear syrup taste like?

 - Vanilla Pineapple Margarita

 - Strawberry Rhubarb Margarita

 If you give this colorful prickly pear margarita a try, I’d love to know what you think.
 Stop back and leave a comment and a 5-star rating below.
 Cheers friend!

 Prickly Pear Margarita